Leased Ad Space

 About Anthony Stewart

 Hello, my name is Tony Stewart.
 I am married and have two wonderful children and a dog.
 I have been marketing online since 1999 and been involved in the network marketing industry since 1988.
 Over the past 25 or so years I have invested a vast amount of time and money in my business education.
 My expertise is in creating an online presence for fun and profit.
 I really enjoy teaching others and of course making money.
 My passion is in precious metals, namely silver and gold.
 I am a collector of coins, military artifacts, and police related items.
 I would love to get to know you and work together to bring about our dreams and aspirations.
 I strongly believe in "paying back" for the great life I live due to my business and the business of others.
 If you have the same or similar interests let's connect and work together.
-You can investigate one of the programs I promote by visiting the link below, claim your free silver and help us deliver meals to starving children around the world.
+You can investigate one of the programs I promote by visiting the links below, claim your free visitors to a website of your choice and let's create something beautiful!
 Thank you for visiting, hope to hear from you soon!
 Tony Stewart 770-653-6987 http://www.InstantLeads.info